eyedeekay/Dokuwiki-over-I2P/docs/README.md

 Docker is really just another application, on most levels.
-Once you've used it a few times it ceases to be confusing, you'll be passing pretty similar flags to every single container you ever build or run, and only very rarely does it ever get any more complex than
+Once you've used it a few times it ceases to be confusing, you'll be passing pretty similar flags to every single container you ever build or run, and only very rarely does it ever get any more complex than the stuff you learn your first few weeks.
+It's like `git`, it has lots of stuff to work with, but you end up using about the same six options every time.

 ### Dockerhub maybe isn't always your best friend, but that's OK